Shark Tooth Fossil Pendant Wire Wrapped .925 Sterling Silver

 Shark Tooth Fossil Pendant Wire Wrapped in .925 Sterling Silver Round Wire

-Description: Charcoal black top, medium dark gray bottom, curved concave triangular shaped, opaque fossil wrapped in 22 gauge sterling silver wire.
+Description: Charcoal black and brown top, medium dark gray with beige-brown mottling bottom, curved concave triangular shaped, opaque fossil wrapped in 22 gauge sterling silver wire.

-Pattern: Distinctly separated charcoal black and medium gray.
+Pattern: Distinctly separated charcoal black to brown top and medium gray bottom.